Best practices for Azure RBAC

 This article describes some best practices for using Azure role-based access control (Azure RBAC).
 These best practices are derived from our experience with Azure RBAC and the experiences of customers like yourself.

 Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.
 Instead of giving everybody unrestricted permissions in your Azure subscription or resources, you can allow only certain actions at a particular scope.

 When planning your access control strategy, it's a best practice to grant users the least privilege to get their work done.
 Avoid assigning broader roles at broader scopes even if it initially seems more convenient to do so.
 When creating custom roles, only include the permissions users need.
 By limiting roles and scopes, you limit what resources are at risk if the security principal is ever compromised.

 The following diagram shows a suggested pattern for using Azure RBAC.

 For information about how to assign roles, see Assign Azure roles using the Azure portal.

 Limit the number of subscription owners

 You should have a maximum of 3 subscription owners to reduce the potential for breach by a compromised owner.
-This recommendation can be monitored in Azure Security Center.
-For other identity and access recommendations in Security Center, see Security recommendations - a reference guide.
+This recommendation can be monitored in Microsoft Defender for Cloud.
+For other identity and access recommendations in Defender for Cloud, see Security recommendations - a reference guide.